Saketh1196/Programming/README.md

 # Programming

 These are some of the mini projects done which are related to the field of Computer Vision.
-Image detection, Lane detection, Text extraction from image, etc are some of the projects done and the used Libraries are OpenCV, matpotlib and Numpy.
+Lane detection, Object detection, Text extraction from image, etc are some of the projects done and the used Libraries are OpenCV, matpotlib and Numpy.
 Along with this, I have created simple Graphical User Interface (GUI) projects using Python and MATLAB.

-### 1. Text Detection from image

-The main goal is to detect text from a given image.
-Used Modules for Extraction of the Image:
+These libraries are used in the following projects:

 - OpenCV